Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Introduction

 where $u_L$ are solutions to \eqref{Duhamel_N} with $N$ being replaced by $L$, and $\mathcal{M}$ is the trilinear form given in \eqref{Eqn:M}.
 We remark that $u_L (t)$, the solution to \eqref{FNLS2_N}, uniquely exists for $t\in \R$.
 If \eqref{Eqn:l+} has initial data $\Psi (0) = \Psi_0$, then we can rewrite \eqref{Eqn:l+} as

 for $|t| \le T$, where $\mathcal{P}^{N, L} : X^b_N (J) \to X^b_N (J)$, for $J = [-T,T]$, are the linear operators defined by

-\noi Here the space $X^b_N (J)$ is the projection of $X^b (J)$ to its finite Fourier mode, i.e. $\jb{n} \le N$.
+\noi Here the space $X^b_N (J)$ is the projection of $X^b (J)$ to its finite Fourier mode, i.e. $\jb{k} \le N$.
+Here $\jb{k}$ is defined in \eqref{Eqn:br}.
 The operator $\mathcal P^{N,L}$ is known as the random averaging operator, which roughly acts as averaging over low-frequency objects.
 Once the operator $\mathcal{P}^{N, L}$ is properly controlled, as in Definition \ref{Def:LocalM}, we can solve \eqref{Eqn:l+1} and get

 where

 \noi We denote $H_{k k'}^{N, L}$ the kernel of $\mathcal{H}^{N, L} $ in the following sense, for a function $u:\R \times \T \to \C$,

 Then, the solution \eqref{Eqn:l+2} can be expressed as